-Figure 3 illustrates the complexity of the koala habitat and how vegetation communities work together to link and create habitat.
-It is therefore considered that all preferred koala habitat within the full geographic extent of the Important Population Boundary (Figure 1 and Figure 4 - Southern Koala Management Area) meets this descriptor given that it currently supports a permanent free living population.
+There is a very clear link between the habitat available and the ongoing persistence of koalas, including breeding females, in this location.
+The habitat study and subsequent investigations in the area have demonstrated the contemporary and historic presence of a koala population throughout the Southern KMP area.
+It is therefore considered that all Preferred Koala Habitat within the full geographic extent of the Important Population Boundary (Figure 1 and Figure 6 - Southern Koala Management Area) meets the Core Koala Habitat descriptor given that it currently supports a permanent resident free living population.

-The Ballina Koala Habitat Study (Phillips, 2013) notes that:-
+Specifically, the Ballina Koala Habitat Study (Phillips, 2013) notes that:-

-- The extent of occurrence of koalas across the LGA has expanded by 24% over the last 3 koala generations. - The area of occupancy has recorded a statistically significant increase in the Southern KMP. - The Southern KMP appears to be a significant source population for regional population recovery over past 60 years. - The number of koalas within the LGA is less than what was expected on the basis of historical records.

-Approximately 70% of the Ballina LGA koala population lives within the Southern KMP, which exposes the LGA's population as a whole from a risk management point of view.
+- The extent of occurrence of koalas across the LGA has expanded by 24% over the last 3 koala generations. - The Southern KMP appears to be a significant source population for regional population recovery over past 60 years. - Approximately 70% of the Ballina LGA koala population lives within the Southern KMP, which exposes the LGA's population as a whole from a risk management point of view.